Consensys/ethsigner/CONTRIBUTING.md

 Include details about your configuration and environment:

-* **Which version of the software are you using?** You can get the exact version by running `pantheon -v` in your terminal.
+* **Which version of the software are you using?** You can get the exact version by running `ethsigner -v` in your terminal.
 * **What OS & Version are you running?**
   * **For Linux - What kernel are you running?** You can get the exact version by running `uname -a` in your terminal.
 * **Are you running in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
 * **Are you running in a docker container?** If so, what version of docker?
 * **Are you running in a a Cloud?** If so, which one, and what type/size of VM is it?
-* **What version of Java are you running?** You can get the exact version by looking at the pantheon logfile during startup.
+* **What version of Java are you running?** You can get the exact version by looking at the EthSigner logfile during startup.

 ### Suggesting Enhancements